gbrlfaria/rune-breaker/README.md

 After a screenshot is labeled, the application moves it to another folder.
 Finally, the file is renamed with a name that contains its labels and a unique id (e.g. `wide_rdlu_123.png`, where each letter in `rdlu` represents a direction).

-> Note: it is also possible to generate artificial samples directly using the game assets.
+> Note: instead of manually collecting and labeling game screenshots, it is also possible to automatically generate artificial samples by directly using the game assets.

 ### Preprocessing
 With our screenshots correctly labeled, we can move to the preprocessing stage.